VinID-lab/vinidpay-android-sdk/README.md

 By default, the SDK will set to `VinIDPaySdk.EnvironmentMode.PRODUCTION`.

 *NOTE: This mode is only used to check if DEV/PROD VinID app is installed or not and wont affect to your checkout flow.
-It means the deeplink you send can be handled by both by both DEV and PROD app.*
+It means the deeplink you send can be handled by both DEV and PROD app.*